gprezza/CRISPRi_tools/README.md

 ### Usage

 ```
-usage: design_CRISPRi_gRNAs.py [-h] [--input_file INPUT_FILE] [--coordinates COORDINATES] [--reference REFERENCE] [--spacer_length SPACER_LENGTH]
+usage: design_CRISPRi_gRNAs.py [-h] [--input_file INPUT_FILE]
+                               [--coordinates COORDINATES]
+                               [--reference REFERENCE]
+                               [--spacer_length SPACER_LENGTH]
+                               [--promoter_length PROMOTER_LENGTH]
-                               [--promoter_length PROMOTER_LENGTH] [--non_targeting [NON_TARGETING]] [--PAM PAM] [--PAM_preference {template,nontemplate}]
+                               [--non_targeting [NON_TARGETING]] [--PAM PAM]
+                               [--PAM_preference {template,nontemplate}]
+                               [--PAM_orientation {5prime,3prime}]
-                               [--PAM_orientation {5prime,3prime}] [--spacers SPACERS] [--arrays] [--folding FOLDING] [--left_overlap LEFT_OVERLAP]
+                               [--spacers SPACERS] [--arrays]
+                               [--folding FOLDING]
+                               [--left_overlap LEFT_OVERLAP]
+                               [--right_overlap RIGHT_OVERLAP]
-                               [--right_overlap RIGHT_OVERLAP] [--processors PROCESSORS]
+                               [--processors PROCESSORS]

 Designs spacers targeting the input genes.

 optional arguments:
   -h, --help            show this help message and exit
   --input_file INPUT_FILE, -i INPUT_FILE
-                        Fasta file with sequences of the target genes + promoters.
+                        Fasta file with sequences of the target genes +
+                        promoters.
 (Default: target_genes_sequences.fasta)
   --coordinates COORDINATES, -c COORDINATES
                         File with coordinates of the target genes.
+(Default:
-(Default: target_genes_coordinates.txt)
+                        target_genes_coordinates.txt)
   --reference REFERENCE, -r REFERENCE
                         Genome sequence file (Default: genome.fasta).
   --spacer_length SPACER_LENGTH, -sl SPACER_LENGTH
                         Length of each spacer.
-No more than 26 if the -a flag is used.
+No more than 26 if the -a flag
+                        is used.
 (Default: 20)
   --promoter_length PROMOTER_LENGTH, -pl PROMOTER_LENGTH
                         Length of the promoter region.
-Set to 0 if you want to avoid targeting the promoter.
-(Default: 50)
+Keep to 0 if you want
+                        to avoid targeting the promoter or if you're not sure
+                        where the promoter is.
+(Default: 0)
   --non_targeting [NON_TARGETING], -nt [NON_TARGETING]
-                        The script designs nontargeting gRNAs if this flag is present.
-If only -nt is set, the number of designed nontargeting gRNAs is the largest number
+                        The script designs nontargeting gRNAs if this flag is
+                        present.
+If only -nt is set, the number of designed
+                        nontargeting gRNAs is the largest number between 20
-                        between 20 and total number of gRNAs divided by 2.
-If -nt n is set, the script designs n nontargeting gRNAs.
+                        and total number of gRNAs divided by 2.
+If -nt n is
+                        set, the script designs n nontargeting gRNAs.
   --PAM PAM, -pam PAM   PAM sequence.
 (Default: TTV)
   --PAM_preference {template,nontemplate}, -pp {template,nontemplate}
-                        Which strand within the coding region should be targeted?
+                        Which strand within the coding region should be
+                        targeted?
 (Default: template)
   --PAM_orientation {5prime,3prime}, -po {5prime,3prime}
                         At which end of the protospacer is the PAM located?
                         (Default: 5prime)
   --spacers SPACERS, -s SPACERS
-                        Number of spacers (including one array if using the -a flag) to be designed per targeted gene.
+                        Number of spacers (including one array if using the -a
+                        flag) to be designed per targeted gene.
 (Default: 4)
-  --arrays, -a          The script attempts to design one array per target gene if this flag is present.
-This flag can be used only if --PAM is TTV.
+  --arrays, -a          The script attempts to design one array per target
+                        gene if this flag is present.
+This flag can be used
+                        only if --PAM is TTV.
   --folding FOLDING, -f FOLDING
-                        Minimal accepted correct folding probability of the arrays.
+                        Minimal accepted correct folding probability of the
+                        arrays.
 Scale: 0-1.
 (Default: 0.2)
   --left_overlap LEFT_OVERLAP, -lo LEFT_OVERLAP
                         Left overhang for cloning grna spacers.
+(Default:
-(Default: atctttgcagtaatttctactgttgtagat)
+                        atctttgcagtaatttctactgttgtagat)
   --right_overlap RIGHT_OVERLAP, -ro RIGHT_OVERLAP
                         Right overhang for cloning grna spacers.
+(Default:
-(Default: ccggcttatcggtcagtttcacctgattta)
+                        ccggcttatcggtcagtttcacctgattta)
   --processors PROCESSORS, -p PROCESSORS
                         Number of processors.
-A real impact of using >1 processors is seen only when also using the -a option.
+A real impact of using >1
+                        processors is seen only when also using the -a option.
                         (Default: 1)
 ```

 ### Input